[I first wrote this diary in January 2008 for MLK's B-Day, and reposted it in 2009, 2010, 2011 and 2012.

-Here's the original:The Reverend Dr. Martin Luther King Jr. You Don't See on TV
+Here's a link to the original post from January 2008:The Reverend Dr. Martin Luther King Jr. You Don't See on TV

 I want to talk about the Dr. King you likely won't see on TV.